 When symptoms were reported, most were during CHANTIX treatment, but some were following discontinuation of CHANTIX therapy.
+These events have occurred in patients with and without pre-existing psychiatric.

 "Advise patients and caregivers that patients should stop taking Chantix and contact a healthcare provider immediately if agitation, hostility, depressed mood, or changes in behavior or thinking that are not typical for the patient are observed, or if the patient develops suicidal ideation or suicidal behavior."